This post was co-authored by Elaine Thompson and Amy Martin, Marketing Interns, Nitro EMEA

 According to paperless expert Brooks Duncan, founder of DocumentSnap.com, “going paperless is not about doing away with things that work for you or taking activities away; instead, it means that you pledge to not create more paper than you need to.
 It’s that simple.”
 Brooks says that to be paperless, you just need to be more mindful of the paper that you use and keep, and eliminate where appropriate.

 In other words, going paperless is not about ridding yourself of every single piece of paper that exists in your office; it’s about developing processes that allow you to be more efficient with your time and money while being more sustainable and relying on paper less.
+Some offices simply must use paper for various reasons, and in these cases then you might want to consider using something like a managed print service provider to help you manage the printing you need to do and to reduce your environmental footprint.

 With this new definition of ‘paperless’ in mind, let’s debunk some common ‘paperless’ myths which are potentially hindering your business’ attempts to go paper free.